WooCommerce Bookings and Appointments

 Setting up FedEx Shipping from Another Country in WooCommerce

 The WooCommerce Shipping Plugin for FedEx with Print Label is an intuitive shipping solution that offers all the necessary features and options to set up the desired shipping scenario.
-To ship from another country, you can enter ship from address(in this case, a warehouse) in the plugin settings page.
+To ship from another country, you can enter ship from the address(in this case, a warehouse) in the plugin settings page.

-Benjamin should preferably get a FedEx shipping account from Netherlands to get accurate shipping rates and taxes for his shipping methods.
+Benjamin should preferably get a FedEx shipping account from the Netherlands to get accurate shipping rates and taxes for his shipping methods.
 With a local FedEx account, he can save a lot of money as compared to what he’ll get with a USA FedEx account.

 Generating shipments using the WooCommerce Shipping Plugin for FedEx with Print Label

 Now let’s take a sample order and try placing an order.
-In the example, we are going to ship from the warehouse in Netherlands to an address in New York using the FedEx International Economy plugin.
+In the example, we are going to ship from the warehouse in the Netherlands to an address in New York using the FedEx International Economy plugin.

 Once the customer places an order, the store owner can easily confirm this order from the WooCommerce Orders page.
 In the image below, you can see that the shipping method is selected as FedEx International Economy and the shipping rates are added together and the total amount is $250.38.